*The total playing time of this demo is 90 minutes, representing 3/4s of the show. Several songs are integrated into the scenes.

 Wangling an invitation to one of Gene Kelly's parties, Alice and Garson compose a tour-de-force song to show off their talents to the Hollywood elite, 'Naming Names', a satire about the House UnAmerican Activities Committee and the Communist scare, which was building at that time.
 With a stylistic nod to the great Kay Thompson and the Williams Brothers, this number is a huge success, but also quite incendiary.

-7. IN THE BLINK OF AN EYE - A.J., Garson, Alice, and Company
+7. IN THE BLINK OF AN EYE - Finale Act One- A.J., Garson, Alice, and Company

 Alice and Garson have a great meeting with L.B.
 Mayer, who has been told of their success at Gene Kelly's party.
 He advises them not to write subversive songs like that again, but at the same time gives them an option to write 'The Sewing Girl', which will star a tap-dancing Ann Miller playing Betsy Ross.
 A.J. is to direct, a huge promotion for him, but he must sign a pledge that he has never been a Communist.
 Alice convinces him to do it, but at the shoot, he is served with papers to appear before the House UnAmerican Activities Committee and his career is now destroyed.
 Garson, at the Act One curtain, 'What have we done, Alice?'